 Editor's note: This story was most recently updated on Dec.
-4, 2019, to include illnesses attributed to romaine lettuce and new warnings from federal agencies.
+20, 2019, with new details and an updated number of illnesses.

 Nov.
-21, 2019 -- The federal government is warning consumers not to purchase or consume any romaine lettuce from the Salinas, CA, growing region after the recall last week of premade salads sold across the country.
+21, 2019 -- The federal government is warning consumers not to purchase or consume any romaine lettuce from the Salinas, CA, growing region after the recall in November of premade salads sold across the country.

-The CDC says 102 people across 23 states infected with E. coli are linked to the outbreak.
+The CDC says as of Dec.
+19 that 138 people across 25 states infected with E. coli are linked to the outbreak.
 Fifty-eight of them have been hospitalized, and 10 developed a type of kidney failure.
 No deaths have been reported.
+The state and federal investigation has identified one grower linked to the outbreak in Salinas.

 The U.S. Department of Agriculture's Food Safety and Inspection Service and the CDC say most romaine products sold at retail stores include a label showing where the lettuce was harvested.
 If the lettuce says "Salinas" or something similar, do not purchase or eat it, the agencies say.
 The threat is severe enough that the agencies say if you cannot tell where the lettuce came from, throw it away or return it to the store.